Changissnz/TAGIB/README.md

 little baffled, though, if it is entirely your pains that you think I am so responsible for inflicting upon you that motivate you.
-But there are many, from those believers in free will to those believers in a firm and rigid system of punishment and order, that will say that it is that your motives which fuel your pains.
+But there are many, from those believers in free will to those believers in a firm and rigid system of punishment and order, that will say that it is your motives which fuel your pains.
 At this point in time, it is obvious to note the words you have to exchange with me are nothing healthy or spectacular in spirit although they may provide some extraordinary persuasion through